2012 FINA World Swimming Championships (25 m)

-The 11th FINA World Swimming Championships (25m) was held in Istanbul, Turkey on 12–16 December 2012.
+The 11th FINA World Swimming Championships (25m) were held in Istanbul, Turkey on 12–16 December 2012.
 This swimming-only championships took place in the Sinan Erdem Dome; all events were swum in a 25-meter (short-course) pool.

 The United States topped the medal standings with a total of 27 medals and had the most gold medals with 11.
 A total of 18 championship records were set and 2 world records (both set by American Ryan Lochte) broken.
 Lochte and Hungarian Katinka Hosszú were named the best male and female swimmers of the competition.
 Lochte finished the meet with 8 total medals (breaking his previous record of 7 set in 2010) and Hosszú had 5 total medals.

 Bidding process

 FINA announced on 12 April 2008 that Istanbul had defeated the only other bidder Vienna, Austria after a meeting of the FINA Bureau in Manchester, UK.

 Venue

 The events took place at the Sinan Erdem Dome, which has a seating capacity of 22,500.